benmesander/rvint/README.md

 - 64-bit LCM of two unsigned 64-bit numbers on 64-bit processors. - not complete

 ## Bit Operations
-- Count leading zeroes in 32-bit number on 32-bit processors. - not complete
+- Count leading zeroes in 32-bit number on 32-bit processors.
-- Count leading zeroes in 64-bit number on 64-bit processors. - not complete
+- Count leading zeroes in 64-bit number on 64-bit processors.
 - Count trailing zeroes in 32-bit number on 32-bit processors.
 - Count trailing zeroes in 64-bit number on 64-bit processors.